kenankd/java-spring-rest-api/README.md

   Include the JWT token in the Authorization header of your requests to authorize and authenticate further actions.
   Access CRUD operations for the user entity based on your role (user or admin).
 ## Endpoints
-User Registration:
+-User Registration:
- POST /auth/register: Register a new user.
+ -POST /auth/register: Register a new user.
-Authentication:
+-Authentication:
- POST /auth/authenticate: Authenticate (login) and obtain a JWT token.
+- POST /auth/authenticate: Authenticate (login) and obtain a JWT token.
-User CRUD Operations (Role-based):
+-User CRUD Operations (Role-based):
- GET /api/getUsers: Get all users (admin only).
+ -GET /api/getUsers: Get all users (admin only).
-GET /api/getUser/{username}: Get a user by username.
+-GET /api/getUser/{username}: Get a user by username.
-PATCH /api/updateUsername/{username}: Update a user based on given username.
+-PATCH /api/updateUsername/{username}: Update a user based on given username.
-DELETE /api/deleteUser/{username}: Delete a user (admin only).
+-DELETE /api/deleteUser/{username}: Delete a user (admin only).
 ##Authorization
- User Role (ROLE_USER): Allows basic user actions, such as updating their own profile.
+ -User Role (ROLE_USER): Allows basic user actions, such as updating their own profile.
- Admin Role (ROLE_ADMIN): Grants full access to user CRUD operations.
+ -Admin Role (ROLE_ADMIN): Grants full access to user CRUD operations.